 - Final return to sport testing by physiotherapist for clearance to play

-If you choose not to have an ACL reconstruction, your physiotherapist will still follow the same milestone-based guideline as above, however, time before returning to sport is generally achieved a lot quicker.
+If you choose not to have an ACL reconstruction, your physiotherapist will still follow the same milestone-based guideline as above, however, the time before returning to sport is generally reduced.

 How often will I need to see my physiotherapist post-surgery?